Logan Paul: United States Champion (2023–2024)

-Championship pursuits (2024–present)
+Championship pursuits (2024–2025)

 On December 18, as part of a special kickoff stream celebrating WWE's streaming launch with Netflix, Paul was announced as joining the Raw brand, where he expressed desire in becoming a WWE Champion.
 On February 1, 2025, at Royal Rumble, Paul entered the namesake match as the 30th entrant, eliminating AJ Styles and CM Punk before getting eliminated by John Cena.
 On the February 10 episode of Raw, Paul defeated Rey Mysterio to qualify for the men's Elimination Chamber match at Elimination Chamber: Toronto.
 At the event, he was eliminated by Punk.
 On Night 2 of WrestleMania 41, Paul defeated Styles.
 On May 24 at Saturday Night's Main Event XXXIX, Paul unsuccessfully challenged Jey Uso for the World Heavyweight Championship.
 On June 7 at Money in the Bank, Paul teamed with Cena, losing to Uso and Cody Rhodes.
 After Money in the Bank, Paul formed an alliance with Drew McIntyre, teaming with him on Night 1 of SummerSlam on August 2 to defeat Randy Orton and Jelly Roll in a tag team match.
 On August 31 at Clash in Paris, Paul lost to Cena.